Cape Court Ruling Now Requires Auction Reserve Prices

 Debt Review Matters And Legal Fees Have you ever been in the situation where you make an arrangement with a creditor to pay them back a smaller amount and feel relieved when they agree, only to have a different person … read more

 Lewis Vs NCR Over Club Fees The National Credit Act and regulations set out very clearly what fees can and can’t be charged for credit accounts.
 In 2016, after a report from Summit Financial Wellbeing and in the wake of several similar … read more

+Salary Slips No longer Needed When Applying For Credit?
 After a long court battle Truworths, Foschini and Mr Price have got the High Court to rule that the National Credit Act’s requirements that a consumer provides a salary slip when … read more

 Not Over Indebted Applications When a consumer applies for debt review and the matter has not been referred to the Magistrate’s Court, the only remedy available for a consumer to be removed from debt review, if no clearance certificate can … read more